Many larger customers prefer to have their exchange on their own servers in-house to save money.

 The average business looks at IT issues with their short term glasses on when it comes to deciding whether to have Microsoft Exchange on their own servers or to go with a hosted Exchange service.

-However, as usual the total cost of having exchange is never truly counted.
+However, as usual, the total cost of having an exchange is never truly counted.

 Count the Cost

-The truth is that Exchange is extremely complicated and prone to technical issues when managed by internal IT staff or even outside computer consultants.
+The truth is that Exchange is extremely complicated and prone to technical issues when managed by inexperienced internal IT staff or even outside computer consultants.
 To try and mitigate technical issues such as partial outages a good way is to try Microsoft Exchange monitoring tools to detect this as well as other monitoring features.

-This means that you will have to add computer support cost spikes to your maintenance budget and this will add to the cost of what looked like a cheaper option…
+However you go about it though, you will have to add room for computer support and other maintenance costs to your budget.
+This may add to the cost of what looked like a cheaper option.

 You could be looking at days and even weeks of no access to your emails, profiles, settings etc… That might end up in the total loss of critical clients’ emails.

 Of course, this ultimate doomsday scenario can only happen if your clients fail to have adequate backup or even if they fail to test the data they have backed up to ensure it is not corrupt.

 While going with a hosted solution does allow SMB’s to avoid large upfront cost the assessment that it can not be quite expensive on a monthly basis is correct.